Crispy Smashed Okra in the Oven (or on the Grill)

 smashing okra inside a ziplock bag with a rolling pinPin

-The easiest way to smash okra is to place it inside a sealed zip-top bag and pound it with a meat mallet or rolling pin.
-This keeps seeds from flying everywhere and makes cleanup a breeze.
-I use the same technique for smashing chicken breasts.
+The easiest way to smash okra is to place the pods inside a sealed zip-top bag and gently pound them with a meat mallet or rolling pin.
+This keeps the seeds from flying everywhere and makes cleanup simple.

 Charred okra on grilling rackPin